ktufernando/ninjahack-arg-web/README.md

-# ninjahack-arg-web
+# Front - Hackathon BBVA 2018

-App web with Angular for Ninja Hackathon
+App web with Angular for Ninja Hackathon BBVA Spain 2018

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.